AI, Creativity, and the

 AI Fluency

-Take short courses on AI for marketing and data analytics.
+Take short courses on AI for marketing.

 Lifelong Learning

-Allocate 5% of work hours weekly to learning new tools.
+Allocate 5% of work hours to learning.

 Green Storytelling